Diamond Jenness: Outcome of the 1947 meeting

-“In the end,” Richling writes, “little of a practical nature came of Jenness's proposals on policy reform in the early post-war period.”
+"In the end," Richling writes, "little of a practical nature came of Jenness's proposals on policy reform in the early post-war period."
 During the next decade, the government reorganized its bureaucratic departments, replaced mission-run residential schools with state-run (but not integrated) day schools, and offered social benefits such as unemployment insurance, child allowances, and universal health care.

-In 1968, in the appendix of Eskimo Administration V5: Reflections and Recommendations, Jenness included his proposed plan to help the indigenous peoples of Canada's north become more self-sufficient.
-He again emphasized the importance of vocational training, giving several specific suggestions such as establishing a small Seaman's School (Navigation School) to train Eskimo youth.
-Denmark, Jenness wrote, was helping her indigenous by training fishermen to work offshore in well-equipped vessels, and training seaman in a seaman's school at Kogtved, Denmark—a school with an international reputation—then enlisting them among crew for arctic and Antarctic navigation.
+In 1968, in the appendix of Eskimo Administration: V. Analysis and Reflections, Jenness included his proposed plan to help the indigenous peoples of Canada's north become more self-sufficient.
+He again emphasized the importance of vocational training, giving several specific suggestions such as establishing a small Seaman's School (Navigation School) to train Inuit youth.
+Denmark, Jenness wrote, was helping her indigenous by training fishermen to work offshore in well-equipped vessels, and training seaman in a seaman's school at Kogtved, Denmark—a school with an international reputation—then enlisting them among crew for Arctic and Antarctic navigation.

 21st-century reflections

 Richling not only provides biographical information on the professional life of Jenness in In Twilight and in Dawn, he objectively reviews many opposing viewpoints of Jenness's role in applied anthropology — including his own.
-He shares that critics’ arguments range from his being “a well-intentioned … supporter of assimilation, … [to] an ardent imperialist idealogue” then concludes with the following quotes in his last chapter:
+He shares that critics' arguments range from his being "a well-intentioned … supporter of assimilation, … [to] an ardent imperialist idealogue" then concludes with the following quotes in his last chapter:

-“ 'Today, makes yesterday mean.’ ~Emily Dickinson

-"There is an ‘undoubted truth’ in Dickinson's lovely double entendre.